apache/fluo-muchos/README.md

   [Create Log Analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace).
   [Create and Share dashboards](https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-dashboards).
   [Azure Monitor Workbooks](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/workbooks-overview).

+Please refer to the [muchos.props] example for the full list of Azure-specific configurations - some of which have supplementary comments.

 Within Azure the `nodes` section is auto populated with the hostnames and their default roles.